Modern Steam Engines

 0.8

-Atmospheric share of the most important greenhouse gases as well as absolute and relative share of temperature increase (Zittel)* Source: UNFCCC
+Atmospheric share of key greenhouse gases and their absolute / relative contributions to temperature increase.
+Source: UNFCCC (Zittel): UNFCCC

-The following estimates have been made in respect of the absolute amount of water vapour emissions in Germany:
+The following estimates concern water vapour emissions in Germany:

-We assert that QUANTiNO and QUANT FE are not free of emissions - they still generate water as a "waste product" (as well as small quantities of recyclable electrolyte and salts), but even if all vehicles worldwide were converted to nanoFlowcell drive, the resulting water vapour emissions would have no climate-changing influence.
-They would produce less water vapour than the amount produced by the forests cut down year after year.
+We assert that QUANTiNO and QUANT FE are not emission-free — they still produce water (plus small quantities of recyclable electrolyte and salts).
+But even if all vehicles worldwide used nanoFlowcell drive, the resultant water vapour emissions would not affect climate change.
+They would generate less water vapour than the deforested land produces annually.

-As an environmentally compatible and sustainable energy source, nanoFlowcell will make a positive contribution to the global climate.
-Every nanoFlowcell-driven electric vehicle that replaces a conventional vehicle with an internal combustion engine contributes to lowering the rise in concentration of carbon oxides, nitrogen oxides and sulphur dioxide.
+As an environmentally compatible and sustainable energy source, nanoFlowcell has a positive climate role.
+Every electric vehicle powered by nanoFlowcell that replaces a conventional internal combustion vehicle reduces emissions of carbon oxides, nitrogen oxides and sulphur dioxide.